recyclarr/recyclarr/wiki/Settings-Reference.md

 This page contains the YAML reference for Recyclarr settings.
 Settings support was introduced in version `1.7.0`.

-The `settings.yml` file is located in the following locations depending on your platform:
+The `settings.yml` file is located in the following locations (by default) depending on your
+platform:

 | Platform | Location                                               |
 | -------- | ------------------------------------------------------ |